Site Recovery Manager FAQ

 VMware continues to work with additional storage partners to help them develop new adapters for Site Recovery Manager.
 New adapters can be added and used at any time without requiring a new release of Site Recovery Manager.
 If you are interested in using Site Recovery Manager with replication solutions that are not currently supported, contact your storage vendor.
 Also, let VMware know about your request by contacting your VMware representative or reseller.

-Does the storage replication adapter need to be installed on the same server as Site Recovery Manager?
+Does the storage replication adapter need to be installed on the Site Recovery Manager appliance?

 Yes.